dreygur/Discord-Regex/README.md

 # Doscord Bot parsing RegExp

-This discord bot parses RegExp patterns and sends the messages to their corresponding webhooks
+This discord bot parses RegExp patterns and sends the messages to their corresponding webhooks.

 ## Docker